-• FLODOC of type area are part of Group 1.
-Note that the attributes DATEND and DATSTA should not be populated for any Group 1 object classes.
-A CTNARE object (see clause 6.6) may be used
+FLODOC of type area are part of Group 1.
+Note that the attributes DATEND and DATSTA must not be populated for any Group 1 object classes of type area.
+A CTNARE object (see clause 6.6) may be used to indicate to the mariner that the presence of a floating dock of type area is temporary or periodic, using attributes INFORM or TXTDSC (see clause 2.6.1d).